The Robin McKenzie Institute (Canada)

 It is not our role as an educational provider to enforce each individual health profession's regulations.
 All course participants are legally and ethically responsible for reviewing the applicable laws, the Standards of Practice, and the Code of Ethics of their profession to determine whether they may use the information, material and techniques taught in the courses within their professional and provincial jurisdictions.
 The McKenzie Institute cannot advise a participant as to whether he or she may use the information, material and techniques in the geographic areas in which he or she practices.

 A number of different health professionals are eligible to complete the full educational programme, Part A through to the Credentialing Examination.
-To view MICanada's list of eligible health professions permitted to attend and credential in Mechanical Diagnosis & Therapy (MDT), please click here.
+To view MICanada's list of eligible health professions permitted to attend and credential in Mechanical Diagnosis & Therapy (MDT), please click on the link below.

 Are you aware that to attend continuing education activities as a practicing Health Care Professional, it is your sole responsibility to ensure that you are an active member of your regulatory college and also have up-to-date Professional Liability Insurance?
 If you are attending educational activities outside of your regulatory provincial jurisdiction, it is recommended you contact the Physiotherapy regulatory college in that province to see if any special authorization is required.